-Best Shoe Moments from Day Two of Paris Fashion Week
+Best Shoe Moments From Day Two of Paris Fashion Week

-On day two of Paris Fashion Week, some styles presented prove that color is key for spring ’18.
+On Day Two of Paris Fashion Week, some styles presented prove that color is key for spring ’18.
 Read below for a roundup of the best of the day.

 Lacoste’s Crocodile Rocks